 This series of documents is used during RAs for all documentation other than those appearing as "pink documents".
 In particular, it is used for contributions from the membership.

+3.5.12 Documents on the Group Sharepoint sites

+A document exchange area, called a Share Folder, has been set up on a Sharepoint website for each Group.
+These sites are used as a means to allow working documents to be shared amongst participants.
+Participants having an ITU TIES account are able to upload and/or download any electronic files used for discussions and the development of draft texts during the meetings, before submitting the draft texts to the BR Secretariat to be prepared as formal TEMP documents.

 No change is proposed for later sections 4 to 9.